 The Utah Symphony became recognized as a leading American ensemble largely through the efforts of Maurice Abravanel, its Music Director from 1947 to 1979.
 During his tenure, the orchestra undertook four international tours, released over 100 recordings and developed an extensive music education program.

-Included in the orchestra’s discography with Abravanel are première recordings of works by Honegger, Milhaud, Satie, Schuman, and Varèse.
+Included in the orchestra’s discography with Abravanel are première recordings of works by Honegger, Milhaud, Satie, Schumann, and Varèse.
 A pioneering cycle of Mahler Symphonies was recorded between 1963-1974 which included the first commercial recordings of the Seventh and Eighth Symphonies.
 The Utah Symphony’s recordings of Mahler’s symphonies with Maurice Abravanel were the first complete cycle recorded by an American orchestra (Vanguard).
 Honors for Abravanel’s Mahler recordings with the Utah Symphony include the “Mahler Medal of Honor” from the Bruckner Society of America (1965) and the International Gustav Mahler Society award for “Best Mahler Recording” (Fifth Symphony, 1975).
 As a result of his Mahler recordings with the Utah Symphony, Abravanel was made an honorary member of the International Mahler Society of Vienna (1966).
 Other distinguished recordings include cycles of Symphonies by Brahms and Sibelius, and the complete orchestral works of Tchaikovsky.